CRAN/METACRAN Version CRAN/METACRAN Total downloads R build status Codecov test coverage Lifecycle: maturing Publication

 You can install r5r:

-# From CRAN
+# from CRAN

 install.packages("r5r")

-# or use the development version with latest features
+# dev version with latest features

 utils::remove.packages('r5r')